 3. Stories Make Us Feel Connected

-Keith Oatley, Canadian novelist and professor emeritus of cognitive psychology at the University of Toronto, found that “people who read a lot of fiction tend to have higher levels of empathy and better social skills than those who don’t.”
+According to Keith Oatley, Canadian novelist and professor emeritus of cognitive psychology at the University of Toronto, “people who read a lot of fiction tend to have higher levels of empathy and better social skills than those who don’t.”

 A recent Harvard study seems to confirm this, as quoted in the Wall Street Journal: